Automotive Fleet

 Photo courtesy of NTEA

 Having the correct wheelbase on the chassis and placing bodies and loads in the proper place will ensure that axles are loaded correctly and that payload capacity is not maxed out.
-Performing a truck weight distribution analysis identifies the proper axle loadings before building a truck.
+A truck weight distribution analysis is performed to identify the proper axle loadings before building a truck.

 Axle capacities are limited either by the axle capacity or legal weight limits, whichever is lower.